 Welcome to CPI Inflation Calculator

-The CPI Inflation Calculator extracts the latest data from the Bureau of Labor Statistics.
+The CPI Inflation Calculator extracts the latest CPI data directly from the Bureau of Labor Statistics.
 The All-Items CPI, used by the calculator to calculate inflation rates in the United States, is updated as soon as the Bureau of Labor Statistics (BLS) releases its monthly CPI data.
+We calculate the impact of the CPI on the U.S. dollar over time, to help you understand the impact of inflation on your finances.

 Inflation Calculator FAQ